kastanakis/critical-bgp-prefixes/README.md

 This repository accompanies the paper:

-> **Critical BGP Prefixes: Characterizing the Routing Infrastructure of Public Critical Services**
+> **Critical BGP Prefixes: A Measurement-based Investigation of Critical Infrastructure Security**

 The project studies the Internet routing infrastructure behind publicly reachable government, healthcare, educational, financial, and other critical services across multiple countries.